DecentralizeJustice/decentralKeyStorageDocs/docs/purchase/README.md

 # Purchase
 ## Risk
-## Privacy
+### General Privacy
-The main risk that users face in the pre-purchase phase of Multisig Crypto is their privacy.
-The less information that is reveled about a user during the pre-purchase phase, the more secure their experience will be with cryptocurrency and MC specifically.
-Any information leaked during the pre-purchase phase can lead to attacks later in the users use of MC.
+The less information that is reveled about a user during the purchase phase, the more secure their experience will be with cryptocurrency and MC specifically.
+Any information leaked during the purchase phase can lead to attacks later in the users use of MC.
+This attacks can also come from MC team themselves, if we suffer from a hack or state level actor takeover.
+These types of attacks are only useful if the takeover or hack isn't publicly known.
+Keeping all communication public limits the severity of these type of attacks.
+### Targeted Key Leak
+Since we engrave some of the keys for the user ,if we were to record identifying information such as email or ip address this could lead to a targeted attack where an hacker targets a MC user.
 ## Examples
 ### Email Phishing
 Email phishing is when an attacker acquires the email of users of a crypto service.
 The attacker then